vitruv-tools/commit_based_continuous_integration_of_performance_models/README.md

 1. Import all the following projects into the first instance:
    - All projects located in the `commit-based-cipm/bundles/si` folder

+1. Make sure that the Setting ` Preferences > Xtend > Compiler > General > Source Compatibility level ..`  is set to Java 11.

 1. Run the `CodeReviewEntryPoint` launch configuration.
 The configuration executes a unit test that executes an integration.